Benefits of auto-tagging

-How can I tell if I'm using manual tagging?
+How to tell if you're using manual tagging

-In your AdWords account, open the Campaign tab, click the Dimensions tab, and then from the View menu, select Destination URL.
+In your AdWords account, open the Campaign tab, click the Dimensions tab, and then from the View menu, select Final URL.

-If the Destination URL contains 1 or more of the following query parameters you are using manual tagging:
+If the final URL contains one or more of the following query parameters, you are using manual tagging:

-For example, if your Destination URL is www.example.com, then the manually tagged version would look something like:
+For example, if your final URL is www.example.com, then the manually tagged version would look something like: